 It’s harder than it looks, but that’s half the fun.
 I’ve done it several times now and still can’t claim to punt in a particularly straight line.
 The Cherwell Boathouse is my preferred spot, and the staff there will give you a quick briefing before you set off.

-Expect to pay around £22 per hour for a punt that fits up to six people.
+Expect to pay £25 an hour on a weekday and £27 at the weekend for a punt that fits up to six people.
 If you’d rather not do the work yourself, you can hire a chauffeured punt instead.

 Can you visit Oxford for free?

 Quite a lot of Oxford is free to enjoy.
 Walking around the city centre costs nothing, and simply looking at the architecture and the colleges from the outside is one of the best things about the place.
-The Ashmolean Museum and the Pitt Rivers Museum are both free.
-Several colleges are free to enter, and the ones that do charge are only a few pounds.
+The Ashmolean Museum, the Pitt Rivers Museum and the Natural History Museum are all free.
+Several colleges are free to enter (Exeter and Wadham among them), and the ones that do charge are mostly only a few pounds.

 You’ll need to pay for punting, the University Church tower (£6), and some specific attractions like Oxford Castle, but it’s entirely possible to have a brilliant day in Oxford without spending very much at all.